ajguerrer/notebook/content/google-testing-blog/tott.md

 };
 ```

-All thats left is to derive a `TheirEntityRepository` suitable for your testing needs.
+All thats left is to derive a `MockTheirEntityRepository` suitable for your testing needs.

 ## Testable Contracts Make Exceptional Neighbors